akianja/career-app/README.md

 This repository contains a collection of Python scripts designed to automate the conversion of web content to PDFs, process those PDFs into a searchable vector index using FAISS, and utilize that index in a retrieval-augmented QA system.
 These tools are built on top of powerful libraries such as OpenAI's language models, BeautifulSoup for HTML parsing, pandas for data manipulation, and FAISS for efficient similarity search.

-The langchain templates were created to align job postings with college program descriptions but they can be easily modified for your specific needs.
+The langchain templates were created to align job postings with college program descriptions but they can be easily modified for your specific needs by modify the template variable in the rag_qa.py file.

 Overview
 --------